MIST-SMMD/media_file_processing/README.md

-# MIST-SMMD: Media file process
+# MIST-SMMD: Media File Data Processing
 > The content of this repository contains the implementation source code for media file process in the MIST-SMMD project.

 ## Video Stabilization Frame to Image